kamijoutouma/ch.py/README.md

 ch.py
 =====
+Non-Standard branch,
+this branch use library that is not in the standard library that get install together with python

 Distributed under the terms of the GNU GPL.

   An event-based library for connecting to one or more Chatango chat rooms.
 Has support for several things including: messaging, message font, name colour, deleting, banning, recent history, two userlist modes, flagging, avoiding flood bans, and detecting flags.

 ----